filmmaking: writing, directing, producing (and occasionally acting)

 A stop motion film using analogue photography, music and poetry, to express the creative duality to insomnia.
 Shot on a film camera by Katie Lou McCabe as single stills, and then hand-developed in her dark room using classic analogue techniques, this experimental short film is a love letter to the creative process and the beauty that resides in the shadows.

 To align with the project's ethos, and the fulfilment of taking time to revel in the process and honour the realities of making things the 'analogue way' - I am still editing the film, having curated and scanned each single frame, lovingly developed by Katie.
-So as I put the pieces of the puzzle together using the not-so-analogue Davinci, I am learning new insights about what 'Apricity' means as a piece of film, a year and half along from its conception and I look forward to the warmth of a new winter's sun...catch the final film this winter, 2022.
+So as I put the pieces of the puzzle together using the not-so-analogue Davinci, I am learning new insights about what 'Apricity' means as a piece of film, a year and half along from its conception and I look forward to the warmth of a new winter's sun...and what the final piece will have to offer.

 Apricity: to feel warmth of the winter sun on your face

 Cinematography & photo development: Katie Lou McCabe

 Editor: Angel Jones

 Genre/type: Experimental, arthouse short film